Skip to main content

 Python Jail Escapes

 At the meeting of my CTF team I gave a talk about Python jail escapes.
 I.e., CTF challenges where there is only a very limited execution environment and the goal is to get unrestricted code execution, e.g. executing os.system('cat flag.txt').
 While I have the slides, I think reading the blog post on the KITCTF blog with all the examples I wrote for the talk is much more insightful.
 It is meant to serve as a practice problems for everyone who wants to get started with exploiting Python jails.
+If you want to see a slightly more complex example of a Python jail escape, check out my other blog post.

 Advanced Ghidra

 Ghidra is a fairly complex reverse engineering tool, that has a lot of great features, that are not really intuitive to use.
 This talk was given together with intrigus for our CTF team KITCTF.
-It touches on many interesting but not easy to use features, specifically: Importing processor manuals Syncing decompiler and debugger pcode emulation Ghidra scripts in Java, and how you one use python 3 instead of python 2.7 Function signatures, how to use them in static binaries and how they work internally Adding custom architectures The slides should be navigated with n and p instead of arrow keys, because they are 2D slides.
+It touches on many interesting but not easy to use features, specifically:

 Introduction to Reverse Engineering